kylosilly/Femboy.Rawr/Projects/Bot/readme.txt

 Tutorial on how to use:
 1. Install latest LTS version of https://nodejs.org/en
-2. Insert missing information to run but in .env file [Webhook, Bot Token, Bot Token Id]
+2. Insert missing information to run put in .env file [Webhook, Bot Token, Bot Token Id]

 After that it should work